-Sometimes, an issue or sludge buildup may lead to the piping becoming plugged.
-When this occurs, liquid backs up in the drain pan inside.
-It can then flood into your house.
+At times, a problem or sludge buildup may lead to the piping becoming obstructed.
+When this occurs, liquid backs up in the drain pan within your furnace or air handler.
+It can then spill into your house.

 1. Condensate Drain is Full

 When hot air flows over the evaporator coil, water vapor condenses on the chilly metal exterior.
 Ultimately, this water flows down the condensate line and into a pan below it.
 As the cooling pattern goes on, the condensate flows away before the pan overflows.

 However, mold mineral deposits, dirt and other buildup can lead to a plugged drain.
 This blocks the water from streaming away properly.
 Trust the cleaning steps to a professional like Atmostemp Service Experts to guarantee it’s done accurately and without leading to additional damage.